schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: paths

 		List of :class:`GSPath` objects.
 This is only a helper proxy to iterate all paths (without components).
-To add/remove items, use `GSLayer.shapes`.
+To add/remove items, use :attr:`GSLayer.shapes`.

 		:type: list